Ascend/pytorch/docs/en/PyTorch Online Inference Guide/PyTorch Online Inference Guide.md

 #### Initializing the Mixed Precision Model<a name="section18178125518268"></a>

-1. To use the mixed precision module Apex, you need to import the amp module from the Apex library as follows:
+1. To use the mixed precision module Apex, import the amp module from the Apex library.

     ```
     from apex import amp
     ```

-2. After the amp module is imported, you need to initialize it so that it can modify the model, optimizer, and PyTorch internal functions.
-The initialization code is as follows:
+2. Initialize the amp module so that it can modify the model, optimizer, and PyTorch internal functions.

     ```
     model, optimizer = amp.initialize(model, optimizer)